 For a business process diagram:

 To determine if a given input and output are related, read across a row and say for each column and ask if a given input name occurs before or concurrently with a given output name.
 Similarly, you could read down a column and ask the same question for each row: that a given input name is occurs before or concurrently with a given output name.
-For more on this topic, see the decomposition example in the Blog and the entry for the Decomposition Matrix in the Wiki on this site.
+For more on this topic, see the decomposition example in the Blog and the entry for the Getting Started with the Decomposition Matrix in the Matrix Guide on this site.

 For a data flow diagram:

 To determine if a given input and output are related, read across a row and say for each column and ask if a given input name is used directly or indirectly for a given output name.
 Similarly, you could read down a column and ask the same question for each row: that a given input name is used directly or indirectly for a given output name.
-For more on this topic, see the decomposition example in the Blog and the entry for the Decomposition Matrix in the Wiki on this site.
+For more on this topic, see the decomposition example in the Blog and the entry for the Getting Started with the Decomposition Matrix in the Matrix Guide on this site.